-One of the things Blair focuses on is that you’ve got to create blogs that interest you.
-Becoming passionate about your blog is the only way to sustain your efforts until you start making money from your blog.
+One of the things that Blair focuses on is his belief that you should be creating blogs that interest you.
+Becoming passionate about your blog is the only way to sustain your efforts, until you start making money.

 Personally, I have to agree that passion is essential.
 I’m the co-founder of 5 multi-million dollar SaaS companies, because I love marketing and writing.

 This one won’t take much of your time, at just 21 pages.